mohammadganji1999/mohammadganji1999.githup.io/README.md

 Windows Application with C++ QT Framework: Designed and Implemented an QT application with C++ from scratch to offer house renting services to customers.
 - C++
 - QT framework

+### Hospital Database Management System (DBMS)
+Hospital Database Management System (DBMS) is a SQL project designed to streamline and optimize the management of hospital operations.